 It’s important to know when to take your profit and be happy with your trades.
 Waiting too long could result in hefty losses when the market corrects itself and begins to drop again.
 This is a costly mistake for cash traders but even more costly for margin traders.

 Are there any risks involved in cryptocurrency long trading

 There are risks involved with any cryptocurrency trade, and longs are no exception.
 The biggest risk of going long, of course, is that you’ve bought in at the wrong time.
 If this is true, then your investment will continue to fall and you will lose capital.

 If you are trading with borrowed money then this can get dangerous quickly, so you’ll need to make sure you’ve timed the bottom correctly.
 This is less dangerous with cash trading because there’s no risk of a margin call and you can hold on until the price rebounds if you wish.

-What’s the difference between long and short trades?
+What’s the difference between long and short trades

 Both of these trading strategies are useful, and you should learn when to use each one appropriately.
 There’s a time and place for both.
-You could even be holding long and short positions at the same time, and use them both as part of your trading strategy.
+You could even be holding long and short positions at the same time, and use them both as a part of your trading strategy.

 Long vs HODL

 Some of them plan to hold for many years, and some even believe that you should never sell all of your cryptocurrency.
-However, if you never sell, then you can never take any profits, and HODLing can sometimes lead you to make some bad investment decisions if you’re too emotional about a particular crypto project.
+However, if you never sell, then you can never take any profit, and HODLing can sometimes lead you to make some bad investment decisions if you’re too emotional about a particular crypto project.